cornishcoder1/Food_of_Japan_Quiz/README.md

 <img src= "assets/screenshots/play_again_end_quiz.png">

 # Invalid data handling
-Write code that handles empty or invalid input data.
-Implement exception/error handling to optimise the user experience

 ## Upper or lower case characters
 All input will be accepted in lower or upper case.
 For example if the user selects answer 'a' with an uppercase 'A', this input will still be accepted by the programme as valid.